 - Councillor David Chance - executive member for stronger communities, including committee services, legal services, corporate development, overview and scrutiny committees, area committees, performance management and locality budgets

 - Councillor Michael Harrison - executive member for health and adult services, including health and wellbeing board, health integration, extra care

-- Councillor Caroline Dickinson - executive member for public health, prevention and supported housing, including sustainability and transformation plans (issues relating to Friarage and Darlington Hospitals)
+- Councillor Andrew Lee - executive member for public health, prevention and supported housing.

-- Councillor Greg White - executive member for customer engagement, including contact centre, website, libraries, digital, and performance management (complaints and compliments)
+- Councillor Greg White - executive member for climate change and customer engagement, including contact centre, website, libraries, digital, and performance management (complaints and compliments)

 Leaders of the other political groups

 Download the constitution document to view up to date membership details of the committees.